-Offers for the Barclaycard Arrival Plus® World Elite Mastercard®, The Ritz-Carlton™ Credit Card, Hilton Honors American Express Aspire and HSBC Premier World Elite Mastercard® credit card are not available through this site.
+Offers for the Hilton Honors American Express Aspire, Barclaycard Arrival Plus® World Elite Mastercard®, The Ritz-Carlton™ Credit Card and HSBC Premier World Elite Mastercard® credit card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 One thing that looks sure to continue year-on-year is the continued rise in airline fees and charges.
 In 2015 U.S. airlines took in a touch over $11 billion in fees and charges, almost 25% more than 2014, and it’s passengers wearing the expense.